dragos-panaitescu-itss/securebanking-openbanking-uk-fidc-initializer/README.md

 The initializer will attempt to match the filename (minus suffix) to an IDM managed object of the same name.
 If none are found within IDM then the initializer will create a new idm managed object.

 ## Kubernetes ConfigMap
 You can override all managed object internal configuration with config predefined within a kubernetes config map.
-This config map must be mounted into the `MANAGED_OBJECTS_DIRECTORY_PATH` directory with the following config path(s):
+This config map must be mounted into the `MANAGED_OBJECTS_DIRECTORY_PATH` directory with the following config path:

-`managed-objects/additional`
 `managed-objects/openbanking`

 If `MANAGED_OBJECTS_DIRECTORY_PATH` is set to the default relative path of `config/defaults/managed-objects/` then default prebaked managedObjects will be used and not your mounted ConfigMap

-The `/additional` path will only be called if `ENVIRONMENT_TYPE` is set to `CDK` - This is used primarily for testing and development.

 ### ConfigMap mount example